Announcing AIR’s 2021 New Voices!

 Elena Rivera will be returning as our 2021 New Voices Captain.
 Elena comes to us as a reporter for 91.5 KRCC in Colorado Springs, Colorado.
 Previously, she worked for Blue Ridge Public Radio in Asheville, North Carolina; Georgia Public Broadcasting in Atlanta, Georgia; and KBIA in Columbia, Missouri.
 She has won awards from the Missouri Broadcast Association, Kansas City Press Club and the Society of Professional Journalists (Region 7) for her work as a morning newscast host, an arts reporter and a podcast producer.
 She was an AIR New Voices fellow in 2017.
 Elena is originally from Rochester, New York, and graduated with a master's in journalism from the University of Missouri-Columbia.

-New Voices Program Coordinator
+New Voices Program Manager

-Lynn Casper is the communications coordinator at AIR and, for the first time, will be coordinating the New Voices program for 2021.
+Lynn Casper is the communications & program manager at AIR and, for the first time, will be coordinating the New Voices program for 2021.
 Casper has been an independent podcaster for over a decade and has been producing the queer music podcast, Homoground, since 2011.
 Casper has done voice narration, music sourcing and coproduction on various other shows.
 Coming from a background in community organizing, Casper speaks frequently on the impact of intentional podcasting and DIY audience engagement strategies.